-In the case of an extreme emergency, a student may contact his or her Faculty Advisor to request permission to reschedule taking the CPCE.
-Approval will be considered on a case by case basis.
+In the case of an extreme emergency, a student may contact their Faculty Advisor to request permission to reschedule taking the CPCE.
+Approval will be considered on a case-by-case basis.
 If permission is granted, the Faculty Advisor will alert the Department Head.
-If a student is approved to reschedule the exam BEFORE the registration deadline, he or she will be eligible for a full refund.
+If a student is approved to reschedule the exam BEFORE the registration deadline, the student will be eligible for a full refund.
 However, if approval to reschedule the exam is AFTER the deadline, the student will be eligible to shift payment to the next exam date.

-If a student chooses to reschedule taking the CPCE, the student chooses to delay his or her graduation date.
+If a student chooses to reschedule taking the CPCE, the student chooses to delay their graduation date.
 A request to reschedule the CPCE can only be made once.